rng-guy/NFSMWBartender/README.txt

 ── ■ │ 5 - HOW MAY I SHARE OR BUNDLE BARTENDER? │ ■ ───────────────────────────────────────────────

-You are free to bundle this mod and any of its files with your own pursuit mod, NO CREDIT REQUIRED.
+You are free to bundle Bartender and its files with your own pursuit mod, NO CREDIT REQUIRED.
 In the interest of code transparency, however, consider linking to Bartender's GitHub repository (https://github.com/rng-guy/NFSMWBartender) somewhere in your mod's documentation (e.g. README).

-Finally, this mod would not have seen the light of day without
+Finally, Bartender would not have seen the light of day without
  • DarkByte, for Cheat Engine;
  • rx, for encouraging me to try .asi modding;
  • nlgxzef, for the Most Wanted debug symbols;